ParcNetwork/safeline-ipgroup-sources-sync/README.md

 ## AbuseIPDB Integration

 The AbuseIPDB blacklist can contain up to 500,000 IPs.
-The maximum amount to retrieve is based on the selected plan.
+The maximum number retrieved depends on your account plan.
 - Free: 10,000
 - Basic: 100,000
 - Premium: 500,000